The Professional’s Guide to Buying an M-Series Mac

 If you're buying a desktop, make sure your credit card gives you the equivalent insurance and your business insurance has a rider for electronics.
 Generally, I don't buy AppleCare for a desktop.

-Dock: Yes, you need one, especially as a laptop user.
+Dock: Yes, you need one, especially if you're a laptop user.

 Storage